ayuadhe/b2b-rfm-segmentation/README.md

   <img width="1670" height="1080" alt="Image" src="https://github.com/user-attachments/assets/f2c248f3-7143-42cf-afd4-ce97899de602" />
 </p>

+### Business Case:

 The company is a B2B supplier of home and living products serving corporate and retail clients.
-To support revenue growth in H2 2020, management requires a data-driven understanding of selected active clients.
+To support revenue growth in H2 2020, management requires a data-driven client segmentation to enable more targeted and effective marketing initiatives.

+### Objective:
-This project applies RFM analysis to segment these clients based on their transactional behavior during H1 2020.
-The analysis aims to **uncover differences in client value and engagement patterns**.
-The results provide **actionable insights for the sales and marketing teams** to implement more **targeted marketing strategies, improve marketing efficiency, and mitigate potential churn risks ahead of H2 2020**.
+This project aims to segment the clients based on their H1 2020 transactional behavior to enable targeted marketing, improve marketing effectiveness, and mitigate churn risk ahead of H2 2020.

 ### Business Questions:
-1. How is revenue distributed across the selected clients?
+1. How is revenue distributed across clients?
-2. What are the Recency, Frequency, and Monetary profiles of each client?
-3. How can clients be segmented based on their RFM scores?
+2. How can clients be segmented using RFM?
-4. Which segments contribute the most revenue and which show the highest growth potential?
+3. Which segments deliver the highest value, growth potential, and churn risk?
-5. What strategic actions should be taken for each segment to optimize revenue performance in H2 2020?
+4. How should marketing strategies be tailored for each segment?

 <br>
 <h1 align="center">Key Findings</h1>
 <br>

-1. **Revenue is broadly distributed.**<br>
-   Reaching 80% of total revenue requires 36 of 50 clients (72%), indicating a diversified revenue base with no single dominant account.
+1. Revenue is broadly distributed across clients, with 80% contributed by 36 of 50 clients (72%), indicating low concentration risk.
-3. **Top-tier clients drive nearly half of total revenue.**<br>
+2. Using the RFM framework, clients are segmented into six distinct groups: Champions, Loyal, Potential, Growing, At Risk, and Low Value.
+   *(Further details on the segmentation are provided in the Methodology section).*
-   Champions and Loyal represent 42% of the client base yet contribute 49.49% of revenue.
-Retention of these two segments is critical to revenue stability.
+3. Champions and Loyal represent 42% of the client base and contribute 49.49% of revenue, indicating a healthy and balanced revenue structure driven by top-tier clients.
-5. **Growing clients present the largest expansion opportunity.**<br>
-   The largest segment by client count (26%) yet contributes only 19.94% of revenue, indicating significant untapped growth potential.
-7. **At Risk clients are small in number but significant in revenue exposure.**<br>
-   Only 6% of clients, however the average revenue per client reaches $334K, making proactive retention efforts essential.
-9. **Low Value clients still contribute meaningful revenue share.**<br>
-   This segment generates $2.13M (15.10% of total revenue), modest individually but significant in aggregate.
+4. Growing clients represent 26% of the client base but contribute 19.94% of revenue, showing a lower revenue contribution relative to their size.
+5. Low Value clients contribute $2.13M (15.10% of total revenue), reflecting a long-tail segment with aggregate contribution driven by volume despite low individual value.

 <br>